 The Charitable Deduction Works

-- Generous Americans gave more than $470 billion to charity in 2020.
-Charitable dollars are essential to maintaining a healthy civil society, vital to both nonprofit charities and local governments that depend on these resources to achieve their critical
+- Generous Americans gave almost $485 billion to charity in 2021.
+Charitable dollars are essential to maintaining a healthy civil society, vital to both nonprofit charities and local governments that depend on these resources to achieve their critical missions.

-Charitable Giving Has Increased Since Enactment of Universal Charitable Deduction
+Small Charitable Gifts Increased After Enactment of Temporary Universal Charitable Deduction

-- In March 2020, Congress enacted a $300 charitable deduction for cash gifts from nonitemizers for 2020.
-Since then, the amount of charitable giving – especially of gifts less than the $300 cap – has seen a significant increase.
+- In March 2020, Congress enacted a $300 charitable deduction for cash gifts from nonitemizers for 2020 and in December 2020 extended its availability through 2021 and increased the cap to $600 for joint filers.
+Thereafter, the amount of small gifts – especially those of $300 and $600 – saw a significant increase.

-Congress Should Enact the Universal Giving Pandemic Response and Recovery Act (S. 618, H.R.
+Congress Should Renew the Universal Charitable Deduction and Enact the Universal Giving Pandemic Response and Recovery Act (S. 618, H.R.
 1704)

-- Congress can help alleviate some of the difficulties the sector is facing by enacting the Universal Giving Pandemic Response and Recovery Act led by a bipartisan, bicameral group of lawmakers, including Sens.
+- Congress can help alleviate some of the pressure the sector is facing by enacting the Universal Giving Pandemic Response and Recovery Act led by a bipartisan, bicameral group of lawmakers, including Sens.
 James Lankford (R- OK), Chris Coons (D-DE), Mike Lee (R-UT), Jeanne Shaheen (D-NH), Tim Scott (R-SC), Amy Klobuchar (D-MN), Susan Collins (R-ME), Catherine Cortez Masto (D-NV), and Reps.
 Chris Pappas (D-NH) and Jackie Walorski (R-IN).
-The legislation would raise the $300/$600 cap to roughly $4,000 for individuals/$8,000 for couples, extend the availability of the deduction to the 2022 tax year, and eliminate the current exclusion of gifts to donor-advised funds, helping to spur more giving as communities continue to recover from COVID-19 and its economic effects
+The legislation would raise the $300/$600 cap to roughly $4,000 for individuals/$8,000 for couples, renew the availability of the deduction through the 2022 tax year, and make gifts to donor-advised funds eligible for the universal charitable deduction.

-- This legislation will democratize giving by further incentivizing all American taxpayers—regardless of their income—to give to charity, thereby ensuring that our country retains a strong and independent civil society.
-It will also provide needed resources for charitable and faith-based organizations to continue providing vital services to families, workers, and communities, especially those critically impacted by the ongoing pandemic.
+- This legislation will democratize giving by further incentivizing all American taxpayers—regardless of income—to give to charity, thereby ensuring that our country retains a strong and independent civil society.
+It will provide needed resources for charitable and faith-based organizations to continue providing vital services to families, workers, and communities, especially those critically impacted by the pandemic and economic uncertainty.